teetery/ais/README.md

-# ais
+# Welcome to Accounting Information Systems

-Accounting Information Systems Open Course
+This is a reimagined course on traditional systems focused on intenral controls systems documentation, data analytics, robotics process automation, blockchain, and social engineering.